Lloyd Jones (English footballer): International career

 Jones is eligible to represent his birth country England as well as Wales through his Welsh father.
 He made eleven appearances for the Welsh under-17s scoring once.
 He earned one cap for the Welsh U19s before switching allegiance to England in October 2013, having rejected a call-up to the Welsh U21s.
 He got called up for the England U19s for their 2014 UEFA European Under-19 Championship elite qualification matches in May 2014.
 Jones featured in all three matches.
 Four months later he made his debut for the U20s in a friendly against Romania.
 He has played four times for the U20s.

 Personal life

 Jones featured as a contestant on the 2024 Peacock reality dating show, Love Undercover.

-In 2025 he started dating Love Island’s Ella Thomas.
+In 2025 he started dating Love Islands Ella Thomas.